sindresorhus/sindresorhus.github.com/_apps/pure-paste.md

 Before: `https://foo.com?utm_content=buffercf3b2&utm_source=snapchat.com`\
 After: `https://foo.com`

-#### The app does not show up in the menu bar

-When the menu bar has no space left, macOS hides overflowing items.
-Try quitting some menu bar apps.

 #### Can you add a setting to preserve bold and italic?

 In short, no. To preserve bold and italic, the app has to preserve the font too, and by preserving the font, it has to set a font name and size.
 This means the text will not match the destination formatting.
 Instead, for example, in Word, you can copy with formatting and select “Paste and Match Formatting”, which correctly preserves bold and italic while clearing color and sizes.